wfrierson/predictions_in_the_bell_curve/README.md

 Although TBC has been criticized extensively, these responses have mostly come from social psychologists and not statisticians.
 For this report, I intend to evaluate the statistical meaning of 24 of the nearly 3 dozen models via bootstrap regression.
 In doing so, I will illustrate the impact of two scientific philosophies, explanation and prediction, in the context of presenting statistical models to the public.
 I will describe why prediction is the only philosophy relevant to the claims in TBC and, finally, that the 24 probability models are inadequate in supporting the authors’ public policy recommendations.

 ***
+Methods
+***
+1. Specify a training dataset and formula consistent with a TBC model.

+2. Fit 10,000 logistic regression models via bootstrapping (i.e., resampling the observed joint distribution with equal sizes)

+3. Apply each bootstrapped model to the training data.

+4. Map the modeled probabilities to a classification by selecting a cutoff value

+5. Build a confusion matrix with the modeled classifications and actual target data.

+6. Calculate various performance metrics for a binary target, in particular, MCC.

+7. Repeat steps 4 - 6 for a large range of possible cutoff values (i.e., a linear grid of length 500 between 0 and 1).

+8. Inspect the distribution of MCC across all cutoff values to find the maximum MCC value.

+9. With the IQ factor on the x-axis, plot the average observed target and bootstrapped classifications for a set of cutoff values (including that which maximizes MCC).
+Use the plot to build intuition on the maximum MCC value.

+10. Repeat all prior steps for each of the 24 training datasets and formulae.

+11. Summarize the maximum MCC values across all reproduced TBC models and by training and holdout data.

+These steps are implemented in R using the following scripts within this repository:

+* *000_Misc.R*: Attaches needed packages and defines a convenience function to report timing

+* *100_Resampling.R*: Custom functions to perform resampling techniques via bootstrapping and the jackknife method

+* *200_Classification.R*: Custom functions to create classifications from modeled probabilities and then quantify their performance

+* *300_Visualizations.R*: Custom functions to create various visualizations to understand the predictive performance of binary classifications

+* *400_Model_Definitions.R*: Parameters used to define and reproduce logistic regression models from The Bell Curve

+* *TBC_Bootstrap.R*: Recursive code that executes a batch run for each TBC probability model. **This script is the workhorse of the entire project**.
+See its code for details.

+**Note**: When 10,000 bootstrap iterations are used on all 24 models in the prior script, the entire recursive batch process:

+- Produces 941 files in the "100 Data" folder, 6.76 GBs in total
+- Takes 4 - 5 hours

+***
 References
 ***